johnmathews/johnmathews.github.io.old/content/posts/time-until.md

 improve upon the underlying code.

-My first code design choice was to cut out the use of an Apple Script and calculated everything in one CoffeeScript.
+My first code design choice was to cut out the use of an Apple Script and calculated everything in one CoffeeScript file.
 It would be more efficient and easier to read.

-Unfortunately I soon began to realise why the original widget I'd  built "Time Since" around, had used AppleScript to calculate the time elapsed.
+Unfortunately I soon began to realise why the original widget I'd based "Time Since" on had used AppleScript to calculate the time elapsed.
 Date-Times are fiddly to work with in many languages, and this is true in JavaScript also.